Long-term spin-down and low luminosity regime in the Be/X-ray binary pulsar GX 304-1

 \subsection{Quasi-spherical accretion in GX 304-1}

-The torque reversal leading to long-term spin-down in this pulsar can be explained using the theory of quasi-spherical accretion from stellar wind of the companion star \citep{shakura2012theory,shakura2014theory}.
+The long-term spin-down in this pulsar can be explained using the theory of quasi-spherical accretion from the stellar wind of the companion star \citep{shakura2012theory,shakura2014theory}.
 The conditions for the applicability of this model such as slow spin period and X-ray luminosity $< {4}\times 10^{36}$\,erg\,s$^{-1}$ are fulfilled by GX 304-1 observations.
-The spin period of this pulsar is about 275 s and the inferred X-ray luminosity during the period when the pulsar switched from spin-up to spin-down is about ${2}\times 10^{35}$\,erg\,s$^{-1}$ except during bright outbursts of the source when the luminosity reaches about $10^{37}$\,erg\,s$^{-1}$ \citep{yamamoto2011discovery,klochkov2012outburst,malacaria2015luminosity,sugizaki2015luminosity,jaisawal2016suzaku}.
+The spin period of this pulsar is about 275 s and the inferred X-ray luminosity during the period when the spin evolution changed from a long-term spin-up to the spin-down regime is about ${2}\times 10^{35}$\,erg\,s$^{-1}$ except during bright outbursts of the source when the luminosity reaches about $10^{37}$\,erg\,s$^{-1}$ \citep{yamamoto2011discovery,klochkov2012outburst,malacaria2015luminosity,sugizaki2015luminosity,jaisawal2016suzaku}.
+The inferred luminosity during the low state of the pulsar from \textit{XMM-Newton} observations (when the pulsar was spinning down) is about $2.5 \times 10^{33}$\,erg\,s$^{-1}$ in the 0.5-10 keV energy band.
 The spin-up during outbursts and spin-down on short time-scales in between regular outbursts have been explained using this model by \cite{postnov2015spin}.
-Using the quasi-settling accretion theory, the estimated spin-down rate is given by \citep{postnov2015spin}
+Using the quasi-settling accretion theory, the estimated spin-down rate is given by \citep{postnov2015spin},